kgrid/kgrid-site/docs/tutorial/executiveobject.md

   kgrid create newko --executive
 ```

-After `newko` is created, change to the directory of the implementation folder, modify the file `/src/index.js` to get the executor for the simple KO you created.
+After `newko` is created, change to the directory of the ko folder, modify the file `/src/index.js` to get the executor for the simple KO you created.

 You can now try the executive object in your local activator.